 Virgo is UVA Library's catalog.
-Search the catalog side of Virgo for other editions of your novel held at the University of Virginia.
+Search Virgo for books for other editions of your chapbook held at the University of Virginia or other works held at UVA that were written by the author of your chapbook.

 WorldCat is a vast union catalog, containing listings of books, journals, manuscripts, and other materials in thousands of libraries worldwide.
-Searching WorldCat will allow you to find:
+Searching WorldCat may help you to find:

 If you find an item in WorldCat that the UVA library doesn't own, you can request it through interlibrary loan (note that some materials, such as rare books, cannot be loaned).

-Nineteenth Century Collections Online (NCCO) A global digitization and publishing program focusing on primary source collections of the long 19th century.
+Nineteenth Century Collections Online (NCCO) is a global digitization and publishing program focusing on primary source collections of the long 19th century.
 Content consists of monographs, newspapers, manuscripts, pamphlets, ephemera, maps, photographs, statistics, etc. in both Western and non-Western languages.
 (Listed in A-Z databases under 19th Century)

 The Oxford Dictionary of National Biography (ODNB) provides entries on the lives of British persons from the earliest times to the end of the 20th century.
 IMPORTANT: our access is limited so please close the browser when finished.